KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/nodejs-101/step1.md

 To run the code execute `node app.js`{{execute}}

 Click on the tab `Web-Server` next to Terminal and you shall see a web page with the Hello World message.

+Close the browser tab and stop the server by sending `CTRL-C` to the terminal